On this page you will find answers to some of the most Frequently Asked Questions by students.

 - I am struggling with a particular physics course.
 How do I avoid a major hit to my physics gpa?

-- If I fail a course and successfully pass it on my first repeat, how does this repeat affect my gpa?
+- If I retake a course, how does this repeat impact my GPA?

 - How do I exceed the 180-credit limit which has put a hold on my registration?